AI4MedCode/wikimed-de/README.md

 1. Download the German Wikipedia articles `dewiki-20230620-pages-articles-multistream.xml.bz2` from the **[German Wikipedia dumps](https://dumps.wikimedia.org/dewiki/20230620/)**.

-2. Use **[WikiExtractor](https://github.com/attardi/wikiextractor)** to extract the clean text from the archive downloaded at step 1.
+2. Install **[WikiExtractor](https://github.com/attardi/wikiextractor)** using `pip`, then use it to extract the clean text from the archive downloaded at step 1.
 Run the command line:

 ```
 python -m wikiextractor.WikiExtractor dewiki-20230620-pages-articles-multistream.xml.bz2 --json -l
 ```

+Important!
+The command line above will also work with the repository-version of WikiExtractor.
+However, it will produce errors regarding MediaWiki templates, and the extraction will last much longer.
+On a typical machine the extraction is relatively fast, and it should take less than 30 minutes.

-The result of the above command line is a directory named `multistream`.
-This directory comprises numerous subfolders, each containing approximately 100 `.txt` files.
-Each `.txt` file has several JSON lines.
+The result of the above command line is a directory named `text`.
+This directory comprises numerous subfolders, each containing approximately 100 files.
+Each file has several JSON lines.
-This step might take several hours, depending on your machine.

-3. Run **[extracted_data_to_json.py](https://github.com/AI4MedCode/wikimed-de/blob/camera_ready/code/extracted_data_to_json.py)**, which converts the `.txt` files in the `multistream` directory to a JSON file named `multistream.json`.
+3. Run **[extracted_data_to_json.py](https://github.com/AI4MedCode/wikimed-de/blob/camera_ready/code/extracted_data_to_json.py)**, which converts the files in the `text` directory to a JSON file named `multistream.json`.

 ---
 #### Part B - Preprocessing